Himanshu414882/Arkahub/README.md

-# EnergyGrid Mock API

-This is the mock backend server for the EnergyGrid Data Aggregator coding assignment.
+# Steps to run client and server

 ## Prerequisites